 It is very important to make sure Enrollment Services has a current address and other important contact information.
-Any changes or updates in students' personal information such as change of address, name change, and program of study changes must be reported to the Enrollment Services Office.
+Any changes or updates in students' personal information such as change of address, contact information, and name changes must be reported to the Enrollment Services Office.
 Students can update their address online through JICS.